XinShuYang/mtcp_redis/README.md

 Building MTCP_Redis on ONVM
 --------------

 MTCP_Redis can be compiled and used with both DPDK and ONVM.
 If you want to use MTCP_Redis on ONVM.
 Please follow the instruction below.

-First，make sure your ONVM version is 19.02(or later).
+First, make sure your ONVM version is 19.02(or later).

 Second, make sure you can run MTCP(devel branch) on your ONVM.